tienpahm/Cinema_Website/README.md

-Cinema_Website
+# Cinema_Website

-Project was inspire by
+**Version 1.0.0**

+A Cinema Hompage with inspire by Event Cinema.
+In which, situmilate the process of booking and payment systems.

+---

+## License & copyright

+Tien Pham